nus-cs2113-AY2223S2/ip/docs/README.md

 2. Download the latest copy of the duke.jar file [here](https://github.com/ghzr0/ip/releases)

-3. Move the .jar file to the folder where you want to run the program and create a data .txt file in the same fodler.
+3. Move the .jar file to the folder where you want to run the program;  and create an empty folder called `data`.

+4. In the `data` folder, create an empty .txt file called `duke.txt`.

 4. Open the command terminal and navigate to the directory of that same folder which you save your .jar file at